TIMOTHY

 study's primary goals were to estimate alcohol, drug use, and substance

 dependency in Maryland.
-As the project manager, mainly responsible for design
+As the project manager, responsible for design of the

-of the questionnaire, sample design and preparing the results of the study for
+questionnaire, sample design and preparing the results of the study for the

 MORTECH